 Of course, you could always go it alone.
 With enough study, discipline, and experimentation – you may eventually achieve your goals.
 Or you could get the leg up from someone who has cleaved a clear path to your desired destination.

-I haven’t finished and posted their descriptions yet, but if you’re on the email list, I’ll let you know when it’s done.
+I haven’t finished the Resources Page yet, but If you’re on the email list, I’ll let you know when it’s done.